 Ma‘o hau hele in Hawaiian Culture: According to Pukui & Elbert (1986), the name translates into “green traveling hau.”
-This never made much sense to me until, on a trip to Kaua‘i, Rick Barbosa provided me an explanation.
+This never made much sense to me until, on a trip to Kaua‘i, Rick Barbosa provided me with an explanation.
 Ma‘o hau hele are related to hau but are short-lived plants.
 When they die their branches often spread apart and fall to the ground like the petals of aging rose.
 Occasionally, one of these old branches will root and grow into a new plant.
 This plant may then die, its branches again spreading apart, rooting, and repeating the rebirth.
 Such a phenomenon over time could be seen as a plant that moves or travels across the ground.
 A second interpretation of the name recognizes that both ma‘o, our native cotton, and ma‘o hau hele have large bright yellow flowers.
 And, both hau and ma‘o hau hele have a stringy bark that, in ancient times, Hawaiians made into cord.
 Hele can be translated as “to go” but it can also mean “similar.”
 Therefore, as an alternative to the green traveling hau, perhaps, the name means; the plant that has a yellow flower similar to ma‘o and bark similar to hau.
 A friend of mine and expert kapa-maker, Dalani Tanahy, collects ma‘o hau hele flowers to make a dye for her kapa.
 I don’t know if this is only a modern practice but I suspect not.

 Collecting Seeds: Collect the fruits when they are brown and dry, usually in the late winter and spring.
 Wearing gloves while collecting and handling the fruits is a good idea to avoid the irritating prickles.
 Most of the seeds should fall out of the multi-chambered fruit with a little shaking.
 The seeds remain viable in the refrigerator for several years.

-Growing from Seed: After sterilizing with 10% bleach (for 15 minutes), soak the seeds one or two days in a shallow pan of tapwater, then, carefully scarify them with a nailclipper.
+Growing from Seed: After sterilizing with 10% bleach (for 15 minutes), soak the seeds for one or two days in a shallow pan of tapwater, then, carefully scarify them with a nailclipper.
 Soak the seeds one more day and sow.
 Using either Method One or Two, the seeds begin germinating in 2-3 days and continue for a week or so.
 Seedlings grow quickly, develop a fat trunk, and are 8 inches or more in height in a few months.
-You can plant them into the garden anytime after this with good success.
+You can plant them in the garden anytime after this with success.
 In the nursery, spider mites and mealybugs are sometimes a problem; I eliminate both with 2-3 sprays of horticultural oil.
 If you have snails or slugs in your nursery, watch out because they may eat or girdle the seedlings.

 Growing from Cuttings: You can also propagate ma‘o hau hele from cuttings using either Method One or Two.
 The cuttings take 1-3 weeks to begin rooting and another month or so until they’re ready to remove from the container or mist chamber and assume normal plant status in the nursery.

 Diseases & Pests: Chinese rose beetles love ma‘o hau hele.
 And, while I’ve never seen the beetles kill a plant, they do make it unsightly with all the hole-ridden leaves.
 Refer to Enemies in the Garden for ways to battle the beetles.
 Mealybugs often attack young plants and the stem-tips and flower buds of older plants.
 A few treatments with horticultural oil are the safest way to eliminate these infestations.
-As mentioned above, ma‘o hau hele don’t seem to live very long, particularly in the garden.
+As mentioned above, ma‘o hau hele doesn't seem to live very long, particularly in the garden.
 I’ve seen unnatural deaths where the roots and main stem near the ground have turned spongy and putrid.
 All the leaves fall off and the plant is dead within a few weeks.
 I suspect the killer is a fungus present but not ubiquitous in the soil.
 Given their short lifespan, I encourage you to insure your plant as early as possible by either collecting seed or propagating a second or third plant from cuttings.
 Otherwise, you might find yourself going to the garden shop or asking a friend for a favor every couple of years in order to keep our State flower in your garden.

 Ā ā Ē ē Ī ī Ō ō Ū ū